arcus/education_modules/demystifying_apis/demystifying_apis.md

 An **application** is a computer system -- such as the system that holds the list of New York Times bestsellers, or the REDCap system of electronic research data capture, or the PubMed system of searchable academic articles related to medicine.

-**Programming** is the use of special methods -- usually written compute code -- to control what an application does.
-When you write Python or R, you're programming.
-Some people like to distinguish between "scripting" and "programming", but we think this is a false dichotomy.
+**Programming** is the use of special methods -- usually written computer code -- to control what an application does.
+When you write code in Java, Python, javascript, Go, R, or other languages, you're programming.

 Finally, an **interface** is a way to interact with a system.
 The dashboard of your car is an interface, and the menu in your word processing software is an interface.
 Interfaces allow you to give instruction to a system, get information from a system, or both.

 If we put these together, we can describe an API as a way for people or machines to:

 * interact with (that's the **interface** part)
 * software (that's the **application** part)
 * in a very specific and prescribed way (often, but not always, by **programming**).

 That feels very vague -- what about some examples?
 We'll consider some on the next page.

-## API Examples
+## API Use Cases

 What kinds of APIs might you, a biomedical researcher, encounter?
 Well, let's consider some practical use cases.

-* Instead of manually doing a literature review where you copy/paste the results from a hand-typed search result page into a Word document, you might want to use the PubMed API to give you a count or list of results instead, and try plugging different values of year, search terms, or other data elements to quickly measure the effectiveness of your search terms.
+* Instead of manually doing a literature review where you copy/paste the results from a hand-typed search result page into a Word document, you might want to use [a PubMed API](https://www.ncbi.nlm.nih.gov/pmc/tools/developers/) to give you a count or list of results instead, and try plugging different values of year, search terms, or other data elements to quickly measure the effectiveness of your search terms.
-* You might use the REDCap API to download today's latest recruitment numbers into a pre-made dashboard to share with your lab and encourage them to step up recruitment efforts in your weekly meeting.
+* You might use the [REDCap API](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/education_modules/main/using_redcap_api/using_redcap_api.md) to download today's latest recruitment numbers into a pre-made dashboard to share with your lab and encourage them to step up recruitment efforts in your weekly meeting.
-* Perhaps you'd like to study newspaper coverage of a public health topic, and use the New York Times API to give the the counts and references to articles written about your topic of interest, so you can visualize the change over time of public awareness and interest.
+* Perhaps you'd like to study newspaper coverage of a public health topic, and use a [New York Times API](https://developer.nytimes.com/apis) to give the the counts and references to articles written about your topic of interest, so you can visualize the change over time of public awareness and interest.
-* As someone interested in the social determinants of health, you want to use the U.S. Census API to obtain economic data from the American Community Survey about the census tracts in Philadelphia.
+* As someone interested in the social determinants of health, you want to use an [API from the U.S. Census Bureau](https://www.census.gov/data/developers/data-sets.html) to obtain economic data from the American Community Survey about the census tracts in Philadelphia.
 * Because you educate the public about infectious disease, you want to get the latest data about the popularity of posts and pages on your website, and analyze that data to see what kinds of articles get the most traction.
-* The sensor data you use to study air quality across the Commonwealth require you to use an API to download data and give you historical information you need to understand the risk factors that might explain increased asthma acuity among your patients.
+* The sensor data you use to study air quality across a particular region is only available via API, so you use an API to download data and give you historical information you need to understand the risk factors that might explain increased asthma acuity among your patients.
 * Because you're building an automated system that your animal models will interact with, you want to use these systems to trigger data being written to REDCap or another data capture system.
 That means interacting with an API!
+* As someone interested in the spread of vaccine misinformation, you want to use social media APIs to gather information about messages that share common conspiracy theories about the measles vaccine.

-Many systems may have manual ways to interact with them.
-For example, in our use cases above, you could just go to PubMed and search, then copy-paste your results, or go to the Census.gov website and find the ACS data to download.
-Why, then, create an automated way to work with systems?
+Many systems may have manual, point-and-click ways to interact with them, in addition to APIs.
+For example, in our use cases above, you could just go to [PubMed and search](https://pubmed.ncbi.nlm.nih.gov/), then copy-paste your results, or go to the [data portal of the census website](https://data.census.gov/) and find the ACS data to download.

+Why, then, create an automated way (these APIs we're describing) to work with systems?
+That's what we'll talk about next.

 ## Why Use APIs?